JanHerca/urantiapedia/output/wikijs/en/article/Dick_Bain/Eugenics_and_the_Urantia_Papers.md

 Whatever acceptance eugenics had in the 1920's and 30's has mostly disappeared, though there are a few pro-eugenics sites on the Internet.
 The abuses have been so egregious that it is nearly impossible to have a rational discussion on the subject these days.
 In an atmosphere like this, should we defend the eugenics in the Urantia Papers?
 I am sure that we will have to deal with much criticism of the eugenics stand of the authors.
 Unfortunately, eugenics concepts are found in many of the papers.
 The following are some of the statements that I choose to characterize as eugenics land mines [^4] :

 > _These six evolutionary races are destined to be blended and exalted by amalgamation with the progeny of the Adamic uplifters.
 But before these peoples are blended, the inferior and unfit are largely eliminated.
 The Planetary Prince and the Material Son, with other suitable planetary authorities, pass upon the fitness of the reproducing strains.
 The difficulty of executing such a radical program on Urantia consists in the absence of competent judges to pass upon the biologic fitness or unfitness of the individuals of your world races.
-Notwithstanding this obstacle, it seems that you ought to be able to agree upon the biologic disfellowshipping of your more markedly unfit, defective, degenerate, and antisocial stocks._ [UB 51:4.8](/en/The_Urantia_Book/51#p4_8)
+Notwithstanding this obstacle, it seems that you ought to be able to agree upon the biologic disfellowshipping of your more markedly unfit, defective, degenerate, and antisocial stocks._ <a id="a60_730"></a>[UB 51:4.8](/en/The_Urantia_Book/51#p4_8)

 [From an online dictionary: _Disfellowship: 1.
 To exclude from fellowship; to refuse intercourse with, as an associate_.
 Also, to excommunicate.
 What do the authors really mean by disfellowship?
 Sterilization?]

 > _The methods of this people in dealing with crime, insanity, and degeneracy, while in some ways pleasing, will, no doubt, in others prove shocking to most Urantians.
 Ordinary criminals and the defectives are placed, by sexes, in different agricultural colonies and are more than selfsupporting.
-The more serious habitual criminals and the incurably insane are sentenced to death in the lethal gas chambers by the courts._ [UB 72:10.1](/en/The_Urantia_Book/72#p10_1)
+The more serious habitual criminals and the incurably insane are sentenced to death in the lethal gas chambers by the courts._ <a id="a64_424"></a>[UB 72:10.1](/en/The_Urantia_Book/72#p10_1)

 [It appears to me that the authors have included the paper about government on a neighboring planet (Paper 72) to give us some idea of where we should be heading in our development.
 Note however that they realize we will find some of their ideas “shocking.”]

 > _The Adamic mission on experimental, rebellion-seared, and isolated Urantia was a formidable undertaking.
 And the Material Son and Daughter early became aware of the difficulty and complexity of their planetary assignment.
 Nevertheless, they courageously set about the task of solving their manifold problems.
 But when they addressed themselves to the allimportant work of eliminating the defectives and degenerates from among the human strains, they were quite dismayed.
-They could see no way out of the dilemma, and they could not take counsel with their superiors on either Jerusem or Edentia._ [UB 75:1.1](/en/The_Urantia_Book/75#p1_1)
+They could see no way out of the dilemma, and they could not take counsel with their superiors on either Jerusem or Edentia._ <a id="a68_600"></a>[UB 75:1.1](/en/The_Urantia_Book/75#p1_1)

-> _The church, because of overmuch false sentiment, has long ministered to the underprivileged and the unfortunate, and this has all been well, but this same sentiment has led to the unwise perpetuation of racially degenerate stocks which have tremendously retarded the progress of civilization._ [UB 99:3.5](/en/The_Urantia_Book/99#p3_5)
+> _The church, because of overmuch false sentiment, has long ministered to the underprivileged and the unfortunate, and this has all been well, but this same sentiment has led to the unwise perpetuation of racially degenerate stocks which have tremendously retarded the progress of civilization._ <a id="a70_297"></a>[UB 99:3.5](/en/The_Urantia_Book/99#p3_5)

-> _Civilization is in danger when youth neglect to interest themselves in ethics, sociology, eugenics, philosophy, the fine arts, religion, and cosmology._ [UB 111:4.4](/en/The_Urantia_Book/111#p4_4)
+> _Civilization is in danger when youth neglect to interest themselves in ethics, sociology, eugenics, philosophy, the fine arts, religion, and cosmology._ <a id="a72_156"></a>[UB 111:4.4](/en/The_Urantia_Book/111#p4_4)

 Though it seems odd to say that youth should take an interest in eugenics, it is a fact that many high school biology texts in the 1920's and 30's had a section on eugenics and a number of prestigious colleges had courses in eugenics.
 Perhaps it only sounds odd to our ears because of the “overmuch false sentiment” we learned in church.
 In fact, we have gone so far in this direction that there are those pushing for a limited bill of rights for chimpanzees since they seem to border on human in some of their social characteristics.
 This seems to be an extreme case of sensitivity to social inequalities that began in the last century.
 Are we too sensitive?